YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 ```
 </details>

-## Problem 12: Number Entry and Exit
+## Example 12: Number Entry and Exit

 **Problem:** Write a program where the user enters integers.
 If an integer `n` is entered, the program should end its execution with the message `Done`.
 First, the user enters the number `n`, and then the rest of the numbers.